 Adam Gettis, G/C, Iowa

-Height: 6-4.
-Weight: 280.
-Projected 40 Time: 5.05.
-Projected Round (2012): 4-6.
-12/13/11: This year, Gettis was a second-team all Big Ten selection and did a good job of opening up running holes.
+This year, Gettis was a second-team All-Big Ten selection and did a good job of opening up running holes.
 Running back Marcus Coker had an excellent season running behind him.
-Gettis is athletic and quick, but he is too light for the NFL.
+Gettis is athletic and quick, but he is too light for guard.
 Gettis needs to add weight and may have to move to center if he can't add a significant amount of weight.
 Gettis would be best in a zone-blocking scheme.

 Jaymes Brooks, G, Virginia Tech

 Height: 6-2.
 Weight: 307.
 Projected 40 Time: 5.14.
-Projected Round (2012): 4-6.
-12/13/11: Brooks and the Virginia Tech offensive line have done a good job of opening up holes for running back David Wilson.
+Projected Round (2012): 6-FA.
+4/24/12: Brooks and the Virginia Tech offensive line did a good job of opening up holes for running back David Wilson.
 The Hokies averaged 187 yards per game on the ground this year.
-Brooks could use a little more power in his game, but he has improved his stock this season.
+Brooks could use a little more power in his game, but he improved his stock this season.
 Brooks did not play in a major All-Star game or appear at the Scouting Combine.

 8/20/11: Jaymes Brooks is entering his third season as the right guard for Virginia Tech.
 He did a good job of opening holes for Ryan Williams, and as a result Brooks was an All-ACC second-team selection in 2010.
 He has some real power and explosion to his game.
 Brooks should add 10 pounds of muscle for the NFL.